 provides an excellent tool for learning fundamental principals in developmental biology.

 A 6-day hands-on inquiry unit.
-Activities include C. elegans
+Activities include C. elegans phenotype

 observation, worm transfer, RNA